Hubbry Logo

 Early career

 Gordon amassed a record of 12–1 prior joining UFC.[11]
-He was the lightweight champion of Duelo de Giagantes in Mexico[8] and featherweight champion for Cage Fury Fighting Championship in United States.[9][17]
+He was the lightweight champion of Duelo de Giagantes in Mexico[8] and featherweight champion for Cage Fury Fighting Championship in the United States.[9][17]

 Ultimate Fighting Championship